Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases

 In our experiment, initial density fluctuations also seed MI, leading to the interplay between noise-amplified modulations and the DSWs.
 The former is randomly seeded in each realization, washing out the aforementioned localized structures in the sample-averaged density (Fig.~\ref{fig:fig2}a).
 The density profile near the boundaries, however, tends to shrink inwards shortly after the quench, indicating the emergence of the DSWs.

 To analyze the quench dynamics reflecting both the DSWs and the noise-induced density modulations, we measure the density-density correlation function

 where $\Delta x=|x-x'|$ and $\braket{\dots}$ denotes ensemble (around 20 samples) as well as spatial averaging.
 The correlation function estimates the second-order coherence, yielding density structure information--bunching ($C_{n}>0$) or antibunching ($C_{n}<0$) of densities separated by $\Delta x$.
 Figure~\ref{fig:fig2}b shows the observed dynamics of $C_{n}$ within a spatial window of $|x|, \,|x'|\leq 15\,\rm{\mu m}$, representing density waves with dynamically changing periodicity for $t\lesssim 30$~ms. At early times $t\sim 7\,\rm{ms}$, density modulations with a short periodicity of $\sim 4\,\rm{\mu m}$ emerge, being clearly visible in the correlation profile depicted in Fig.~\ref{fig:fig2}c.
 This formation is attributed to fluctuation-seeded MI whose length scale $2\pi \xi \approx 4.4\,\rm{\mu m}$ is consistent with the observed periodicity, where $\xi = \hbar/\sqrt{2mn|g|}$ is the healing length~\cite{salasnich2003modulational, nguyen2017formation, chen2020observation}.
-At $t\sim 13\,\rm{ms}$ roughly corresponding to the time scale of the DSW arrival at the box center~\cite{SM}, the noise-amplified modulation interacts with the DSWs.
-Their competition is evidenced through the transition in density modulations involving multiple spatial frequencies.
+At $t\sim 13\,\rm{ms}$ roughly corresponding to the time scale of the DSW arrival at the box center (SM), the noise-amplified modulation interacts with the DSWs.
+Their competition is evidenced through the manifestation of density modulations involving multiple spatial frequencies, which indeed appears as a common phenomenon as predicted by the 1D self-focusing nonlinear Schr\"odinger equation~\cite{el2016dam}.
 At $t\gtrsim31\,\rm{ms}$, a density modulation of $\sim$10~$\mu$m periodicity prevails.
 We find that, at later times, the density-density correlation continues to evolve (see the last column in Fig.~\ref{fig:fig2}c).

 To further visualize the many-body phase coherence characterizing the formation of density modulations, we evaluate the two-point phase correlation function